openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 For Welcome or Presence Camera, Netatmo servers can send push notifications to the Netatmo Binding by using a callback URL.
 The webhook URL is setup at bridge level using "Webhook Address" parameter.
-You'll define here public way to access your OH2 server:
+You will define here public way to access your openHAB server:

 ```
 http(s)://xx.yy.zz.ww:8080